trungleviet-agilityio/python-training/django-learning/docs/project/architecture/README.md

 # Project Architecture

-This directory contains documentation related to the architecture of this Django project, including business logic, data models, and system design.
+This directory contains documentation related to the architecture of this Django project, including business logic and data models.

 ## Contents